Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

         telegram=Telegram(                                                          # You can omit or leave None if you don't want to receive updates on Telegram chat_id=123456789,                                                      # Chat ID to send messages @GiveChatId token="123456789:shfuihreuifheuifhiu34578347",                          # Telegram API token @BotFather
-            events=[Events.STREAMER_ONLINE, Events.STREAMER_OFFLINE, "BET_LOSE"],   # Only these events will be sent to the chat
+            events=[Events.STREAMER_ONLINE, Events.STREAMER_OFFLINE,
-            disable_notification=True,                                              # Revoke the notification (sound/vibration)
+                    Events.BET_LOSE, Events.CHAT_MENTION],                          # Only these events will be sent to the chat disable_notification=True,                                              # Revoke the notification (sound/vibration)
         ),
         discord=Discord(
             webhook_api="https://discord.com/api/webhooks/0123456789/0a1B2c3D4e5F6g7H8i9J",	# Discord Webhook URL
-            events=[Events.STREAMER_ONLINE, Events.STREAMER_OFFLINE, Events.BET_LOSE],       # Only these events will be sent to the chat
+            events=[Events.STREAMER_ONLINE, Events.STREAMER_OFFLINE,
-        )
+                    Events.BET_LOSE, Events.CHAT_MENTION],					# Only these events will be sent to the chat )
     ),
     streamer_settings=StreamerSettings(